Hardship Driver’s License Attorney

 A hardship driver’s license permits the person to drive:

 The restricted license also permits the individual to take any driving skills test that the Secretary of State requires.
 Suppose the implied consent suspension occurred in connection with operating a commercial motor vehicle.
 In that case, the court cannot grant a restricted license that permits the person to operate a commercial motor vehicle.
-A restricted license is not available unless the person cannot take public transportation for work, alcohol or drug treatment, or school, and no family member or other person can drive them.
+A restricted license is unavailable unless the person cannot take public transportation for work, alcohol or drug treatment, or school, and no family member or other person can drive them.

 Experienced and Effective License Restoration Attorneys